 We would be happy to talk with you about your ideas and questions at any stage of the process.
 In early May the HCAH Steering Committee will announce the seminars that will go forward.

-Faculty interested in areas of humanistic inquiry across all academic disciplines are invited to submit proposals for 2016-17 and 2017-18.
+Faculty interested in areas of humanistic inquiry across all academic disciplines are invited to submit proposals.

 Faculty seminar leaders will receive a one-semester course release and stipend during the year they are leading the seminar.